wp-plugins/demo-data-creator/readme.txt

 = Why did you write this plugin? =

-To scratch my own itch when developing [BeatsBase.com](http://beatsbase.com "Free mix hosting for DJs").
+To scratch my own itch when developing sites.
 Hopefully this plugin helps other developers too.

 = What about BuddyPress support =